-Over a period of not more than every five years, HRSD under the direction of the Finance Committee of the Commission will seek proposals from qualified firms of certified public accountants, including the current auditors if their performance has been satisfactory, to perform an annual audit of HRSD's financial statements.
+Over a period of not more than every five years, HRSD under the direction of the Finance Committee of the Commission will seek proposals from qualified firms of certified public accountants, including its current auditors if their performance has been satisfactory, to perform an annual audit of HRSD's financial statements.

-- RISK MANAGEMENT.
-HRSD will make diligent efforts to protect and preserve HRSD assets through a Risk Management program that selectively transfers risk (purchase insurance) for high severity-low frequency exposures and retains risk (self-insurance) for low severity-high frequency exposures. - 3.7 INTERNAL AUDIT.
-HRSD or its designee will conduct internal audits using a risk-based approach.
+- 3.6 RISK MANAGEMENT.
+HRSD will make diligent efforts to protect and preserve HRSD assets through a risk management program that generally transfers risk (purchase insurance) for high severity-low frequency exposures and retains risk (self-insurance) for low severity-high frequency exposures. - 3.7 INTERNAL AUDIT.
+HRSD or its designee will conduct internal audits using a riskbased approach.
 Such audit efforts will be approved and directed by the Finance Committee of the Commission.